i-dot-ai/redbox/notebooks/evaluation/EVALUATION_README.md

 Perhaps you've seen a document used in Redbox that performs badly, or a certain order of questions produces strange results.

 In this case we need to **create a new versioned dataset**.
-This might contain more source documents that better-cover the problem space, or more nuanced or difficult Q&A scenarios to better-describe user interations.
+This might contain more source documents that better-cover the problem space, or more nuanced or difficult Q&A scenarios to better-describe user interactions.
 Either way, we need more data.

 ### We need better metrics!